fitnr/convertdate/README.md

 ### Armenian

-The Armenian calendar begins on the Julian date 11 July 552 and has two modes of reckoning.
-The first is the invariant-length version consisting of 12 months of 30 days each and five epagomena days; the second is the version established by Yovhannes Sarkawag in 1084, which fixed the first day of the year with respect to the Julian calendar and added a sixth epagomenal day every four years.
+The Armenian calendar begins on 11 July 552 (Julian) and has two modes of reckoning.
+The first is the invariant-length version consisting of 12 months of 30 days each and five epagomenal days; the second is the version established by Yovhannes Sarkawag in 1084, which fixed the first day of the year with respect to the Julian calendar and added a sixth epagomenal day every four years.

-By default the invariant calendar is used, but the Sarkawag calendar can be used for dates after the Julian date 10 August 1084 by specifying the parameter `method='sarkawag'` to the relevant functions.
+By default the invariant calendar is used, but the Sarkawag calendar can be used beginning with the Armenian year 533 (11 August 1084) by passing the parameter `method='sarkawag'` to the relevant functions.

 ### French Republican